James Callis: Career

 Callis went on to attend the London Academy of Music and Dramatic Art, from which he graduated in 1996.
 In the same year, he was awarded the Jack Tinker Award (Theatre Record Critic of the Year) for Most Promising Newcomer for his performance in Old Wicked Songs, a two-hander by Jon Marans, in which he starred alongside Bob Hoskins.

 Callis has appeared in various West End productions and television series as well as on radio.
 He has also been involved in writing and directing.
 His directorial debut was Beginner's Luck, a co-production of his and writer/director Nick Cohen's Late Night Pictures and Angel Eye Film & TV, starring Julie Delpy, Steven Berkoff and Fenella Fielding.
-Beginner's Luck was critically panned, but ran for almost three weeks on one print (all the low-budget film could afford) in one cinema in central London, then went on a tour of student cinemas around the UK The UK distributor was Guerrilla Films.
-The film is still on the Icon Catalogue.
+Beginner's Luck was critically panned, but ran for almost three weeks on one print (all the low-budget film could afford) in one cinema in central London, then went on a tour of student cinemas around the UK.

 Callis finished filming his first role in a cinema film, Bridget Jones's Diary, alongside Renée Zellweger and Hugh Grant, in the summer of 2000 and between a few further film and TV roles went back on stage in the Soho Theatre in December 2002.

 In 2003, Callis played the role of Dr. Gaius Baltar in the re-imagined Battlestar Galactica miniseries and continued the role in the regular series that followed.
 In 2006, Callis won the Best Supporting Actor Saturn Award and an AFI award for his performance as Baltar.

-Personal life

-Callis has two sisters.
-He married on 30 December 1998 and has two sons and a daughter, born 2003, 2005, and 2009.